IgnacioGarridoGonzalez/Python-Projects/README.md

 II.
 Great Circle Distance Finder:

-  This program takes the latitude and longitude of two point on the surface of the Earth and returns the distance between them in kilometers.
+  This program takes the latitude and longitude of two points on the surface of the Earth and returns the distance between them in kilometers.
+When comparing the computed distances to those provided by Google, the relative error is found to be well under a 1%.

+ III.
+Morse Code Translator:

+  This program takes text in English or Spanish and returns a translation in Morse Code.

+ IV.
+Basic Encryptor:

+  This program takes a text as an input and a password to protect it.
+In order to retrieve the information, the correct password must be typed.
+Otherwise, after three attempts, the information is locked.